President Jokowi Reminds Farmers to Take Care of Early Coconut - ExBulletin

 President Jokowi Reminds Farmers to Take Care of Early Coconut

-“Yeah, it’s just being processed, I’ll check back later,” the president said.
+Yes, it’s just being cured, I’ll check again later, the president said.

-The president also explained that if properly cared for, in one year each early coconut tree can produce about 180 fruits.
+The president also explained that if properly cared for, in one year each early coconut tree can produce around 180 fruits.
 Later, farmers can enjoy the harvest for their own use and sale.

+Also Read: PRMN CEO Agus Sulistriyono Ensures Collaborative Business Concept Successfully Prints Hundreds of Media Entrepreneurs

 In his press release, the president also said that the planting of early maturing coconuts is one of the efforts to improve the welfare of farmers, as early maturing coconut has added value.